-Some cameras have fixed lenses that are built into the body of the camera — most compact style cameras have this kind of lens.
+Some cameras have fixed lenses that are built into the body of the camera — most compact-style cameras have this kind of lens.
 Larger cameras such as the DLSRs used by professional photographers have interchangeable lenses.
-Being able to change the lenses allow photographers to use different types of lenses to create different effects or techniques.
+Being able to change the lenses allows photographers to use different types of lenses to create different effects or techniques.

 The lens aperture is located inside of the lens and adjusts to control the amount of light that passes through the lens and into the camera.
 The aperture has different levels, which are called “f stops.”

 The smaller the number of the f-stop, the larger the opening, and the more light passes through the lens.
 A small f-stop would be f/2.8 to f/4.

 The larger the f-stop, the smaller the opening, and the less light can pass through the lens.
 A large f-stop would be f/11 to f/16.

 Aperture also determines how much of the image is in focus vs. how much is out of focus, which is known as “Depth of Field.”